In the most recent NPS survey, customers gave ReturnSafe a World-Class Ranking!

 John Fahy, Assistant Principal for Student Affairs at Strake Jesuit College Preparatory

 John and his team created a COVID-19 committee, which consisted of faculty, staff and parents.
 Their discussions began around how to implement the many guidelines they were provided by federal, state and local officials so that they could reopen for the new school year.
-And when they arrived at the concept of digitally assisted contact tracing they looped in their IT team as well.
+And when they arrived at the concept of automated contact tracing they looped in their IT team as well.
+Strake uses bluetooth tags integrated with ReturnSafe’s platform to keep track of exposures and help administrators prevent outbreaks.

 Return to School Process